pyOpenSci/python-package-guide/package-structure-code/python-package-structure.md

 installed version of your package, you may be missing issues that users encounter when your package is installed.

-If `tests/` are outside the **src/package** directory, they aren't included in the package [wheel](python-wheel).
-This makes your package size slightly smaller, which places a smaller storage burden on PyPI, which has over 400,000 packages to support.
+If `tests/` are outside the **src/package** directory, they aren't included in the package's [wheel](python-wheel).
+This makes your package size slightly smaller, which places a smaller storage burden on PyPI, and makes them faster to fetch.

 - [Read more about reasons to use the **src/package** layout](https://hynek.me/articles/testing-packaging/)